-As you can see on the pictures, the new collection takes the concept of an “open-heart watch” literally: the cutout in the dial that gives view at the beating balance of the FC-310 automatic movement is heart-shaped.
+As you can see in the pictures, the new collection takes the concept of an “open-heart dial” literally: the cutout in the dial that gives a view at the beating balance of the FC-310 automatic movement is heart-shaped.

-The small stones are of the same color as the 48 full-cut diamonds that are set on the bezel of the watch.
+The small stones are of the same color as the 48 full-cut diamonds that are set on the bezel.

 The Caliber FC-310 that animates this new timekeeper is the good old ETA 2824-2 blank movement.
 Known for its reliability and bullet-proof robustness, the mechanism seems to come without any extra modifications save for a branded oscillating weight that looks like it was gold-plated for a stronger visual effect.

-The usual perlage on the visible part of the balance bridge just doesn’t seem to work on a timepiece that is offered at a price of some $4500 apiece.
-After your expectations are set particularly high with all these diamonds on the dial and bezel (as well as Ms Shu Qi facsimile on the transparent back), seeing nothing but a standard balance bridge is very disappointing.
-Well, I hope they will correct this mistake in the next iteration of the watch.
+The usual circular-graining finish on the visible part of the balance bridge just doesn’t seem to work on a timepiece that is offered at a price of some $4500 apiece.
+After your expectations are set particularly high with all these diamonds on the dial and bezel (as well as Ms. Shu Qi facsimile on the transparent back), seeing nothing but a standard balance bridge is disappointing.
+Well, I hope they will correct this mistake in the next iteration.

 Well, the case looks rather standard here.

-With its diameter of just 34 millimeters it seems to be ideal for an average woman’s wrist and its lugs are short enough for the watch not to look too wide.
+With its diameter of just 34 millimeters, it is ideal for an average woman’s wrist and its lugs are short enough for the Amour Heart Beat not to look too wide.
 It may be a bit too thick for some, but that’s generally the price that you pay for getting yourself a watch powered by a mass-produced self-winding movement.

-The crown, despite being rather short, looks quite ergonomic and easy to operate thanks to its prominent notches and the cabochon-style stone that decorates it makes a really nice accent.
+The crown, despite being short, looks ergonomic and easy to operate thanks to its prominent notches, and the cabochon-style stone that decorates it makes a nice accent.

-There is still no info on the price, but it looks that the new Frederique Constant Amour Heart Beat is going to be of great success among those looking for a dressy ladies watch with an automatic inside.
+There is still no info on the price, but it looks that the new Frederique Constant Amour Heart Beat is going to be of great success among those looking for a dressy timekeeper with an automatic mechanism inside.